 Counselling depends on building a relationship of trust within which it is safe to explore personal issues so confidentiality is vital.
-Your name and any other identifying characteristics will not be shared with anyone within the diocese.
+Your name and any other identifying characteristics will not be shared by Maria Laxton or HR (for DBF staff) with anyone within the diocese.
 Each client is allocated a unique ID reference number which is used for payment of fees.
 The Diocesan Counsellor is the only person who will know the link between the reference and your name.